Andres' Homemade Baby Food Recipes

 My baby loves this soup!

 First cut carrots, potato, and celery in tiny pieces, put a pot with 1 cup of water on stove and add all this veggies...plus some corn ( it's great).
-And add some Knor Zuisa and Knor Tomate ( you can buy this in the hispanic or latin isle at you grocery store ).
-And let it boil until evereything is nice and soft.
-Don't add any salt because the knor zuisa is salty.
+And add some Knorr Zuisa and Knorr Tomate ( you can buy this in the hispanic or latin isle at your grocery store ).
+Let it boil until evereything is nice and soft.
+Don't add any salt because the Knorr zuisa is salty.

-make this soup to ur baby and they will love it!
+Make this soup to your baby and they will love it!

 - anonymous